mapbox/consumer-workflow-solution/README.md

 ### `yarn run build`

 Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for optimal performance.
 The build is minified and the filenames include the hashes.

-For deployment to hosting providers, please see the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+For deployment to hosting providers, see Create React App's [deployment section](https://facebook.github.io/create-react-app/docs/deployment) for more information.